 2. “that the member concerned has the right to a fair and impartial determination of the issues concerned, taking into account any representations made by, or on behalf of, the member and any other relevant or appropriate evidence, factors, or circumstances – and should be given a clear statement of the areas where his or her conduct and/or performance is unsatisfactory and given an opportunity to respond – save where any act of gross misconduct or breach of the law demands an instant suspension”.

 3. It is essential for the operation of this Code that all members co-operate fully in any disciplinary principles.
 Any member who fails to co-operate fully in a disciplinary procedure will be in breach of his or her terms of Code of Conduct contract of membership and subject to appropriate disciplinary action.

-4. While it is essential to be fair and just in dealings of any disciplinary nature, the appropriate procedures to be followed should be done as swiftly as and where possible and practicable.
+4. While it is essential to be fair and just in dealings with any disciplinary nature, the appropriate procedures to be followed should be done as swiftly as and where possible and practicable.
 However, the rate of progress at which an investigation will proceed will be determined by the investigating party (CB and/or 3rd party), taking into consideration the complexity of the issue.

-5. THIS Code of Conduct has an accompanying Grievance & Disciplinary Principles guideline to be followed in the event of a breach of the code.
+5. This Code of Conduct has an accompanying Grievance & Disciplinary Principles guideline to be followed in the event of a breach of the code.
 Nothing in the Code of Conduct or the Grievance & Disciplinary Procedure documents overrules an individual’s legal and statutory right.